Frequently Asked Questions

 Is mediation required?

-- What are the advantages in using this online Resolution Center?
+- What are the advantages in using ODR?

-Using this Resolution Center allows you the opportunity to settle with the other party at your convenience, using your computer, tablet, or smartphone.
-You can work online to negotiate from any location and at any time, including evenings and weekends.
-If you reach an agreement using this option, and it is filed with the court as required, you will not have to appear in court on your Pre-Trial Conference date.
+Using ODR allows parties the opportunity to settle their case at their convenience, using their smartphone, computer, or tablet.
+They can work online to negotiate from any location and at any time, including evenings and weekends.
+If an agreement is reached using ODR, and it is filed with the court as required, neither party will have to appear in court on the Pretrial Conference date.

-- If I use this Resolution Center, do I still have to go to Court for Pre-Trial Conference?
+- If I use ODR, do I still have to go to court for the Pretrial Conference?

-- How do I negotiate a settlement using this online Small Claims Resolution Center?
+- How do I negotiate a settlement using ODR?

-- Is there anyone else who would assist me if I use this Resolution Center?
+- Is there anyone else who would assist me when I use ODR?

 A mediator is available to assist both parties as a facilitator of the negotiation.
 A mediator can aid in the communication between the parties but does not give legal advice or represent either party.